Voice of Dolores O’Riordan fills church at her funeral

 A duet of Ave Maria sung by O’Riordan and Luciano Pavarotti marked the start of the service in the Church of Saint Ailbe in Ballybricken, Co Limerick.

 O’Riordan - who was also a member of alternative rock group DARK - had been working on a new studio album with The Cranberries in the months before her death.
-Her boyfriend and fellow DARK band member Ole Koretsky was among mourners at the service.
+Her boyfriend and fellow DARK band member Ole Koretsky was among mourners.

 Canon Liam McNamara said O’Riordan’s voice was worth its weight in gold.
 “Her kind personality and beautiful singing voice earned for her numerous admirers,” he said.